ddella/OpenSSL/Asymmetric Encryption and Decryption/README.md

 >-rw-r--r--  1 username  staff  1049075  1 Jan 00:00 file.bin.enc.rsa
 >```
 ## 4. View encrypted file structure
 Let's take a look at the header of an encrypted file.
-The command `openssl cms -cmsout ...` prints the header of **ECC** or **RSA** encrypted files.
-We can clearly see that in both cases the symmetric key is sent to the recipient of the message.
+The command `openssl cms -cmsout ...` prints the header of **ECC** or **RSA** encrypted file.
+As stated in the introduction, the algorithm stores the encrypted versions of the random key in the CMS object.

 Use this command to view the CMS structure of an **ECC** the encrypted file:
 ```shell